the-creative-tester/blog/_posts/2016-09-06-My-Quality-Assurance-Thoughts.md

 ### Your Organisation

 Next, your organisation is a place where you can learn and share what other areas are doing in the Quality Assurance field.
+This is a place where you are able to build quality into people from teams other than your own through knowledge sharing and diverse discussions.

 ![Quality Assurance Your Organisation](../images/Quality-YourOrganisation.png){: .center-image }

 * **Awareness**.
 I often find myself proactively reaching out to areas of my organisation about some of the services that the team can offer.
 With automated testing and early collaboration, it removes the need for many testing related activities (e.g., UAT) to occur.
 By educating our stakeholders, we have the ability to remove this waste and instead spend our time on more valuable activities.
 * **Learning**.
 It is also important to reach out to other areas of the organisation in the same field as you.
 There is great value in establishing a community or forum for QAs across an organisation who are working on different projects.
 These communities can facilitate knowledge sharing and learning of the different tools and technologies used across an organisation, but can also facilitate conversations around problems faced by one team may have already been solved by another.
 * **Sharing**.
 Share what you have learnt to others.
 * **Innovating**.
 Innovation days are a great way to trial a new tool or technology.
-I've had the chance to work on Visual Regression Testing, Mobile Testing and also DevOps.
+Often with project schedules, there isn't always the time to experiement on something not relevant to your project, however, in the last few innovation days I have had the chance to work on Visual Regression Testing, Mobile Testing and also a bit in the DevOps space.

 ### Your Community

 Next, your community is a place where you can learn and share what other organisations are doing in the Quality Assurance field.
-It is a place where you can see learn from a diversity of industries and backgrounds, but it also gives you the opportunity to give back to the community and the next generation of professionals in the field of Quality Assurance.
+It is a place where you can see learn from a diverse range of industries and backgrounds, but it also gives you the opportunity to give back to the community and the next generation of professionals in the field of Quality Assurance.

 ![Quality Assurance Your Community](../images/Quality-YourCommunity.png){: .center-image }

 * **Curiosity**.
 One of my mentors once asked me "_what does the best QA team look like_".
 This question has always remained in the back of my mind, and it is the biggest contributor for my desire and curiosity to learn and know more.
 However, I believe that in order to know what _best_ looks like, you need to follow  trends in the industry, which means, being active in the community.
 This could be through reading blogs, attending meetups or attending conferences.
 Most of the time that I find out about a new technique or a new technology it is through one of these mediums.
 * **Growing**.
-I now feel that I am at a level where I can start to share some of my experiences and knowledge to others.
+I now feel that I am at a level where I can start to share some of my experiences and knowledge to others and hopefully grow the QA community.
 I like to be involved in local meetup events, but also like to mentor students at a local university.
 I feel that I can help bridge the gap between what is taught from a theoretical perspective and what is performed in practice by regularly speaking to students who are looking to pursue a career in Quality Assurance.
 * **Learning**.
 As mentioned before, learn through reading blogs, attending meetups or attending conferences.
 * **Sharing**.
 Share what you have learnt to others.